PeDiot/nba_machine_learning/README.md

 - Bagging & Random forests,
 - Boosted decision trees.

-The final step consists of comparing the different models in terms of accuracy in order to pick the one that best predicts the odds of winning an NBA game.
+The final step consists in comparing the different models in terms of accuracy in order to pick the one that best predicts the odds of winning an NBA game.